WorldHealthOrganization/tng-key-distribution/docs/tng-key-distribution.md

-# European Digital Green Certificate Applications
+# World Health Organization Applications
-## DGCA-Verifier-Service
+## Key Distribution Service

 ### Intention
-The DGCA-Verifier-Service provides a template implementation for a member state backend service for a verifier application.
+The Key Distribution Service provides a template implementation for a member state backend service for a verifier application.

 ### General Overview
 A general overview of how the different member state backends work together, can be seen in the following picture.